nealbob/nealbob.github.io/_posts/2015-8-7-parallelcomp2.md

 Relative to message passing, multi-threading is fast (and has lower memory requirements).
 The catch is that you can run into concurrency problems: where different threads need to access the same memory locations at the same time.
 As such, multi-threading is best suited to performing large numbers of simple calculations: where the order in which the calculations are executed doesn't matter.

+Recently, this post received some some discussion on [stackoverflow](http://stackoverflow.com/questions/33193851/cython-prange-slower-for-4-threads-then-with-range).
+The main thing to remember is to place this line at the top of your Cython code as per this earlier [post]({% post_url 2014-10-30-cython1 %}).

+{% highlight cython %}
+#cython: boundscheck=False, wraparound=False, nonecheck=False
+{% endhighlight%}

+The stackoverflow discussion also demonstrates how performance can improve with different load scheduling options.
+From my experience it is hard to predict which load scheduling method will achieve best performance and the differences often aren't that great.
+However, in the below example it does make a difference, so it is probably a good idea to experiment with this in practice.

 # A simple Cython example

 The perfect use case is applying a function element wise over a large array.
 Lets say we want to apply the function \\( f\\) to some array \\( X\\)